-ID of User's Manual DIN/ISO: 679355-xx (TNC 620 with software 34056x), 819500-xx (TNC 620 with software 73498x).
+ID of User's Manual for DIN/ISO programming: 1096887-xx.

 Software options

 The TNC 620 features various software options that can be enabled by your machine tool builder.
 Each option is to be enabled separately and contains the following respective functions: